-From the ancient times, colorful items and decoration of your own body were something that always attracted people.
+From ancient times, colorful items and decoration of your own body were something that always attracted people.
 Unlike tattooing now popular Kinesio Tapes can be easily removed from your body.
 Moreover, it's reported curing capabilities are raising hype around colorful stripes.

 It's a trend nowadays to decorate different parts of your body like biceps, glutes, and others while doing sports or just photo shooting.

-Here we'll have a look through some evidence to get to know if there any magic behind this trend.
+Here we'll have a look through some evidence to get to know if there is any magic behind this trend.

 What is Kinesio Tape?

 Special cotton tapes that do not contain latex, with an acrylic thermoactive coating, similar in elasticity to human skin, which are superimposed by the method of Kinesiological Taping.
-Tapes are designed to ensure adequate muscle work, the flow of sanogenetic processes, reduction of the pain effect, while not limiting movements, improving blood and lymph flow, possessing hypoallergenic properties and complete air and moisture permeability.
+Tapes are designed to ensure adequate muscle work, the flow of cyanogenetic processes, reduction of the pain effect, while not limiting movements, improving blood and lymph flow, possessing hypoallergenic properties, and complete air and moisture permeability.
 Can be used for five days, 24 hours a day, even in water.

-The method of Kinesio Taping covers the use of tapes not only in cases of dysfunction of the musculoskeletal system, it is used for visceral, neurological and microcirculatory changes.
+The method of Kinesio Taping covers the use of tapes not only in cases of dysfunction of the musculoskeletal system, but it is also used for visceral, neurological, and microcirculatory changes.
 The main feature of Kinesio Taping is therapy, not aimed at limiting movement, but at increasing it, properly applied tape application does not restrain movement, and in some cases, according to the inventor, even increases their performance.
 The structure of the patch allows you to use it for several days, not only in dry conditions but also in water.

 The developer of the method states the following main mechanisms of the effect of the tap on the human body: